YiCave/Bitcoin_HMM/README.md

 # Project Title: ON-CHAIN DATA AUTOMATED TRADING MACHINE
 ## Overview
-This project focuses on applying statistical-based Hidden Markov Models(HMM), Natural Language Processing(NLP) that act as an indicators/ filters that enhanced the entire backtest process, in order to boost profitability by hitting higher sharpe ratio while achieving the criteria for maximum drawdown and trade frequency.
+This project focuses on applying statistical-based Hidden Markov Models(HMM), Natural Language Processing(NLP) that act as indicators/ filters that enhance the entire backtest process, in order to boost profitability by hitting a higher sharpe ratio while achieving the criteria for maximum drawdown and trade frequency.

 ## Tools Used
 - Python